‘He’s actively cheating already’: Mary Trump on her uncle’s campaign

 FC: I think the main reaction people had to the whole thing was that nobody learned much.
 There wasn’t much real policy discussion.
 People are saying it was a shit show, and that’s pretty much what it was.

-MT: Yeah it was a Donald shit show, because who benefits?
+MT: Yeah, it was a Donald shit show, because who benefits?
 In what ways does he benefit from talking about actual policy?
 So this was a tactic.
 First of all, let’s not forget that part of this was based in his desperation.
 It was unfortunately not a major topic of conversation, but the only thing he’s thinking about right now is that New York Times article.
 How do you keep from talking about things you don’t want to talk about?
 You don’t let anybody else talk.

 But it’s also a tactic to keep things unfocused and chaotic because you know he thrives on division and chaos.
 He had four or five talking points which were lies and insults that, whatever the topic, he was going to get those in.
 No matter how absurd.